Saving & Spending Budgeting & Expenses

 StratfordProductions/Adobe Couple shopping online

-In finance, the name of the game is the aggregation of marginal gains—the total of small improvements over time that compound to make a huge difference.
+In finance, the name of the game is the aggregation of marginal gains, the total of small improvements over time that compound to make a huge difference.
+That's true of investing (compound interest helps you build wealth to levels you never could on your own) and budgeting.

-Most of these budget items are ones you won’t miss much.
-Sure, cleaning up a spill with a rag is a little less convenient than a paper towel or meal plan, so you don’t stock your fridge with more groceries than you need.
+Most of these budget items are ones you won't miss much.
+Sure, cleaning up a spill with a rag is a little less convenient than a paper towel or meal plan, but these small wins add up over time and allow you to put more money toward important financial goals.

 info